She doesn't cry.

 For the next couple of miles, she can barely drive a straight line.

 Something unfurls in her, a sense of a lifetime of dead ends suddenly unblocked, and it's overwhelming; she has no destination but every mile she travels feels like a tangible distance between herself and who's she's been.
 She makes it as far west as the ocean, and then she switches to air travel and the cities start to go quickly, after that.
-Sydney.
-Osaka.
-Seoul.
+Taipei.
+Jakarta.
+Karachi.
 Each time she tries to feel liberated but instead she is restless, unsatisfied, outright unhappy - but surely this is a feeling that can simply be outrun.
 She's in Johannesburg when the letter is slipped under her door.

 White envelope.
 White paper.
 Laser printer.